paulvigneau/PhotoEditor/README.md

 - Contrast
 - Equalize
 - Blur (Averaging, Gaussian, Sharpen)
-- Contour
+- Contour - with convolution matrices (Sobel, Prewitt, Laplacien, Emboss)
 - Colorize
-- One color
+- One color and the rest in grayscale
 - Replace a color
 - Grayscale
 - Sepia